 These hours enrich your life with experiences you can’t repeat.
 These are moments that reveal the opportunity.
 The events in-between the hours of your day will also test your character.

 On that note, character is what you’re really building here.
-This allows you to grow into the kind of doctor you aim to be.
+This allows you to develop into the kind of doctor you aim to be.

 What kind of medical professional do you want to be?
 How do you want to be treated as one?